influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/combine_node.md

 ### Sample

-Create a new node that samples the incoming points or batches.
+Create a node that samples the incoming points or batches.

 One point will be emitted every count or duration specified.